k-karlovic/bottle-classification/README.md

 ### Extraction features

-The project uses 3 algorithms for extracting features, as in Chapter “4.
-Algorithms for extracting image features " shown:
+The project uses 3 algorithms for extracting features, as in Chapter [Algorithms for extracting image features](#algorithms-for-extracting-image-features) shown:
 * SIFT,
-* SURF i
+* SURF and
 * ORB.

 <br />